Pocklington: Bus

 Pocklington is served by a number of bus routes provided by East Yorkshire Motor Services who have a depot in the town centre.
+Their X46 and X47 routes branded "EastRider" operate hourly through the town between York and Hull.
 York Pullman also serve the town with their route X36 service 6 days a week.

 Air

 Pocklington Airfield has three concrete and tarmac runways of 1600 yd, sufficient in length to take RAF bombers during the Second World War, but in September 1946 the airfield was closed.
-Although the site remains in use with gliders - and occasionally hot air balloonists - a lot of the concrete runway surface has gone, and the control tower is not in operation.
+Although the site remains in use with gliders – and occasionally hot air balloonists – a lot of the concrete runway surface has gone, and the control tower is not in operation.
 It is therefore classified as "limited flying".
 The airfield is now wholly owned by the Wolds Gliding Club.

 The nearest commercial airport is Humberside Airport, another former RAF airfield.

 Rail

 Pocklington was once part of the rail network, with a railway station dating back to 1847.
 This was closed as a result of the Beeching Report in November 1965.
 There is a small but vocal pressure group that is trying to get the railway station and line re-opened.
-The City of York Local Transport Plan for 2006 notes that: "work has recently been undertaken by East Riding of Yorkshire Council to examine the feasibility of reopening the former direct York – Pocklington - Beverley line that closed in 1965... given the unavailability of funding for such a scheme at present and the extensive time required for any reinstatement of a rail line, the scheme remains a longer-term aspiration."
+The City of York Local Transport Plan for 2006 noted that: "work has recently been undertaken by East Riding of Yorkshire Council to examine the feasibility of reopening the former direct York – Pocklington – Beverley line that closed in 1965... given the unavailability of funding for such a scheme at present and the extensive time required for any reinstatement of a rail line, the scheme remains a longer-term aspiration."

-The Minsters Rail Campaign is campaigning to re-open the railway line between Beverley and York (with stops at Stamford Bridge, Pocklington and Market Weighton).
+The Minsters Rail Campaign was campaigning to re-open the railway line between Beverley and York (with stops at Stamford Bridge, Pocklington and Market Weighton).
 The re-opened railway would skirt the southern edge of the town as the former alignment has since been developed.
-In 2006, the issue of re-opening the line has been raised in Parliament and, although still prohibitively expensive, was otherwise considered favourably.
-However, in 2013, East Riding of Yorkshire Council decided that the line could not be funded at that time.
+In 2006, the issue of re-opening the line was raised in Parliament and, although prohibitively expensive, was otherwise considered favourably.
+However, in 2013, East Riding of Yorkshire Council decided that the line could not be funded.

 The old railway building, designed by George Townsend Andrews, was saved from demolition due to its interesting architecture.
-It now serves both as a bus shelter, and also a sports hall for nearby Pocklington School.
+It now serves both as a bus shelter, and as a sports hall for nearby Pocklington School.

 Boat

-The Pocklington Canal, previously in commercial use in the 19th century by barges, is now navigable as far as Bielby Basin.
+The Pocklington Canal, in commercial use in the 19th century by barges, is now navigable as far as Bielby Basin.
 Full restoration of the canal is one of the aims of the Pocklington Canal Amenity Society, which was formed in 1969.